yoshida/httpd24_php56_opsworks/README.md

 ## Sample wiki apps setup

 If you want to try deployment another application, let's try to deploy the https://github.com/Stolz/Wiki application.
-This application developed with Laravel 5.1 and MySQL database.
+This application developed with Laravel 5.1 and database.
 You must set up the MySQL instance before create Apps.

 1. Add a new `DB -> MySQL` layer.
 2. Edit the created MySQL layer, and add Custom JSON (workaround to avoid fail when deploy):